 General Information For Guests

-All rooms have an indoor and outdoor shower, a ceiling fan, a room safe, an international adaptor, a hair dryer, and a mini bar.
+All rooms have an indoor and outdoor shower, a viewing deck with a hammock, a ceiling fan, room safe, an international adaptor, a hair dryer and a mini bar.

 Activities include game drives, wilderness walks, sleep-outs, outdoor bush-baths and aromatherapy and reflexology sessions.